Our top pick after the latest update:

-The CROSS101 Weighted Vest comes in two variants to choose from, the arctic or desert camo style.
+The CROSS101 Weighted Vest comes in two variants to choose from, the Arctic or desert camo style.
 It has a velcro belt that allows for a good tightening of the vest around your body and also to hold your water bottle should in case you decided to hold one during a workout.
 The weighted vest is fully adjustable allowing you to adjust the weights as you progress on your fitness level.

 The weights are sandbags weights and are evenly distributed around the vest with four weight pockets each on either side.
 We prefer metal weights, but these work just as well.

-The only downside of the high quality and durable Cross 101 weighted vest is the thin shoulder padding that can put some strain on the shoulders with more weight.
+The only downside of the high-quality and durable Cross 101 weighted vest is the thin shoulder padding that can put some strain on the shoulders with more weight.

-Aduro Sport Adjustable Weighted Vest has a distinct design with a mesh and reinforced with neoprene material that is very comfortable and breathable.
+Aduro Sport Adjustable Weighted Vest has a distinct design with a mesh and is reinforced with neoprene material that is very comfortable and breathable.
 It stands out from most other vests with softbound edges that prevent it from rubbing against your skin during a workout and is available in different weight options ranging from 4 pounds to 46 pounds.

 The weights are made from Aduro Sports’ proprietary Iron pellets system that allows for micro loading of weights in just 2-pound increments.

 In addition to weight pockets which are evenly distributed on the front and back of the vests, you’ll also get mesh pockets on the front and back of the vest to put your phone and stuff during workouts.